to-nexus/dex-contracts/docs-v1/README.md

 ---

+## 📚 Technical Documentation

-**Note**: For detailed technical documentation about the contract architecture and implementation, please refer to the contract source code and interfaces.
+For detailed technical documentation about the contract architecture, implementation details, and V2 changes, see [Technical Documentation](TECHNICAL.md).